 - Track your effectiveness and conversions

-If you’re interested in how to maximize your marketing impact and greatly boost the efforts of your content marketing, as well as to tackle the three points listed above, join us on March 20th at 3 PM GMT for our webinar: How to Maximise Marketing Impact with Employee Advocacy.
-We will be teaming up with HubSpot to co-host a session during which we will explain how to get the most out of your content hub and marketing automation tools to produce results that speak for themselves.
-To register, click the link below to reserve your seat!
+If you’re interested in how to maximize your marketing impact and greatly boost the efforts of your content marketing, as well as to tackle the three points listed above, check out our webinar: How to Maximise Marketing Impact with Employee Advocacy.
+In this recording, we team up with HubSpot to co-host a session during which we explain how to get the most out of your content hub and marketing automation tools to produce results that speak for themselves.
+To get the recording, just register below!